-I am a global change biologist and (increasingly irregular) writer on sound, music and environment.
-I am interested in understanding how global environmental change is affecting both ecosystems and people, with a major research focus on the ecology and drivers of zoonotic and vector-borne disease, as well as generally on computational/quantitative ecology, biodiversity monitoring and modelling.
-My current doctoral research at UCL’s Centre for Biodiversity & Environment Research (2017-present) focuses on understanding and predicting effects of land use and climate change on wildlife-borne zoonoses, as well as specific work focused on the drivers and trends of Lassa fever in West Africa.
-I am also involved with several other ongoing ecological monitoring, modelling and citizen science projects, including iBats/Bat Detective and WWF-UK’s Conservation Technology Series.
+I am a global change ecologist and sometimes writer on sound, music and environment.
+My scientific research focuses on understanding how global environmental change is affecting both ecological systems and human health, with a particular focus on the ecology, epidemiology and drivers of zoonotic and vector-borne diseases, including Lassa fever and dengue fever.
+I’m also interested in computational/quantitative ecology, biodiversity monitoring and modelling more broadly, and have been involved in several projects around bio/ecoacoustics, conservation tech and movement ecology.
 My work is mainly computational and quantitative, and typically involves combining big and/or messy ecological, epidemiological and satellite-derived datasets, Bayesian statistics, spatial, spatiotemporal and time-series modelling, machine learning, and probably maps.

 Get in touch at rory.j.gibb [at] gmail [dot] com, or via any of the social outlets below: